 The Data Protection Act appoints three more regulatory authorities at the federal level (COC1, Committee I2 and Committee P3) with varying data protection related competences next to the general Data Protection Authority.
 In addition, there are also regional supervisory authorities who have been entrusted mainly with the supervision of the public authorities of the regions.

 The composition of the Data Protection Authority has proven controversial due to the involvement of some members in government bodies.
 The European Commission warned Belgium mid 2021 that it would start an infringement procedure before the EU Court of Justice if the problems regarding the Data Protection Authority’s independence would not be resolved.
-Therefore, a legislative proposal has been introduced before the Federal parliament at the end of 2021 to amend the DPA Act by partially reforming the rules on the composition of the Data Protection Authority4.
+Therefore, a legislative proposal has been introduced before the Federal Parliament at the end of 2021 to amend the DPA Act by partially reforming the rules on the composition of the Data Protection Authority4.
 Additionally, a revocation procedure was initiated by the Belgian federal parliament in March 2022 following an audit of the Belgian Court of Auditors.
 The Belgian Chamber of Representatives voted to revoke the mandate of two directors of the Data Protection Authority under the so-called Article 45 procedure of the DPA Act.
 As the Chamber’s decision is not public, the exact allegations and reasons for revocation of the mandates are unknown.
-However, it is clear that these recent events are testing / challenging the stability and functioning of the Data Protection Authority.
+In 2023, the two mandates have been reinstated.
+Two new directors have been appointed at the Data Protection Authority.
+Hopefully, this will bring about more stability as it is clear that these events were testing / challenging the well-functioning of the Data Protection Authority.